catsandsoup/thinktwice/README.md

-# 🧠 Critical Thinking & Media Literacy AI
+# 🧠 ThinkTwice: Critical Thinking Education Platform

 ## 🎯 Overview
-**Critical Thinking & Media Literacy AI** is an AI-powered educational platform designed to help students **analyze information critically, identify misinformation, and improve research skills**.
+**ThinkTwice** is an AI-powered educational platform designed to help students **analyze information critically, identify misinformation, and improve research skills**.
 This customizable tool is tailored for **schools and universities**, enabling educators to generate AI-driven challenges, quizzes, and learning exercises that enhance students' ability to think critically.

 ## 🚀 Features
 ### 🔹 **Customizable Content**